 WHAT POWERS DO THEY HAVE?

-Special counsels are provided with a budget and can request a staff of attorneys, both inside the outside the department, if they need extra help.
-Smith is expected to inherit the months of work that’s already been done by career prosecutors rather than start from scratch.
+Special counsels are provided with a budget and can request a staff of attorneys, both inside and outside the department, if they need extra help.

 HOW DO INDEPENDENT COUNSELS DIFFER FROM SPECIAL COUNSELS?

-Smith’s position as special counsel differs in key ways from the work of independent counsels who used to operate outside the supervision of the Justice Department and who led significant investigations in the post-Watergate era into administrations of both political parties.
+The position of special counsel differs in key ways from the work of independent counsels, who used to operate outside the supervision of the Justice Department and who led significant investigations in the post-Watergate era into administrations of both political parties.

-But amid concerns over the cost and sprawling nature of such probes, Congress in 1999 permitted the provision governing independent counsels to expire.
+But because of concerns over the cost and sprawling nature of such probes, Congress in 1999 permitted the provision governing independent counsels to expire.